theomega/docker-nginx-sftp/README.md

 static files can be persisted on a volume to make the surive restarts of the container.

+This container allows to host a website on a docker host where some third party (who knows the credentials) can modify the website via any sftp client.
+There are sftp clients for nearly all operating systems.

 Usage
 -----
 To run this container use